HomeReady® Mortgage Guidelines

 - Important Disclosure

-*3% down payment on $250,000, 4.000%/ 4.815% APR, 740 FICO, 30-year fixed-rate mortgage.
+*3% down payment on $250,000, 4.000%/ 4.815% APR, 740 FICO, 30-year fixed-rate loan.
 Mortgage insurance is required.
 Rates subject to change.
 Subject to credit approval.
 At least one borrower must be a first time home buyer.
 Borrowers who have not held an interest in a property in the last three years are also considered first time home buyers.

 HomeReady® is a registered trademark of Fannie Mae.